mfussenegger/nvim-jdtls/README.md

 `...` is not valid Lua in this context.
 It is meant as placeholder for the other options from the [Configuration](#configuration) section above.)

 ### nvim-lspconfig and nvim-jdtls differences

-Both nvim-lspconfig and nvim-jdtls use the client built into neovim:
+Both [nvim-lspconfig][9] and nvim-jdtls use the client built into neovim:

 ```txt
   ┌────────────┐           ┌────────────────┐